Chemical Biology Doctoral Program Student Handbook

 NSF Fellowships.
 Applications for nationally awarded NSF Fellowships are submitted electronically using the NSF's Fast-Lane system.
 Information about these fellowships can be found on the NSF website.
 All applicants for NSF or other highly competitive national fellowships should notify the Program Director before preparing their application in order to obtain assistance in making the application as competitive as possible.

 Rackham Predoctoral Fellowship.
 These fellowships are available only to students who have achieved candidacy.
 Recipients must have been formally admitted to candidacy before the Fellowship is to begin.
-Selection of nominees for the University-wide competition is made by the Chemical Biology Operating Committee.
-These fellowships are relatively unrestricted and are awarded on the basis of scholastic record and the student’s research achievements.
-For more information on this fellowship see Funding Resources at the Rackham Graduate School website.
+Selection of nominees for the University-wide competition is made by the Chemical Biology Operating Committee .
+These fellowships are relatively unrestricted and are awarded on the basis of scholastic record and the student's research achievements.
+For more information on this fellowship, see Rackham's website.
 Each year, candidate students may request that their Research Advisor nominate them for this fellowship.
 Final nomination decisions are be made by the Operating Committee.

 Shapiro/Malik Awards.
 These awards were established by Harold T. Shapiro, former President of the University of Michigan and Vivian Shapiro, former faculty member at the University of Michigan, to assist with interest payments on the unsubsidized educational loans that students are obliged to pay while still in graduate school.
 Dr. John Malik, a devoted Rackham alumnus in Physics, established an endowment for the same purpose.
 Both awards are made through a single competition.
 Students who have unsubsidized educational loans in excess of $10,000 are given priority.
-For more information on this fellowship see Funding Resources at the Rackham Graduate School website.
+For more information on this fellowship, see Rackham's website.

 Graduate Student Instructorships (GSIs).
 Students who are interested in teaching in a given semester may request teaching assignments in the various departments that have undergraduate courses; however, positions are not guaranteed for Chemical Biology students.
 This appointment is made to qualified Chemical Biology graduate students who have an aptitude and interest in teaching.
 The conditions of this appointment are governed by the agreement which exists between the Graduate Employees Organization (GEO) and the University.
 The standard half-time appointment calls for an average of eight contact hours per week and up to 20 hours per week for all teaching-related activities.
 This time commitment includes, in addition to classroom contact hours, preparation, grading, attendance at staff meetings, office hours and other similar duties.
 All Graduate Student Instructors who teach chemistry courses are required to attend a Chemistry Department GSI training program, which occurs once per year in August.
 All international students who wish to teach chemistry courses are required to complete a 3-week acculturation training course given in August (or May for eligible students) in addition to attending the chemistry GSI training.
 GSIs who teach courses in other departments must meet the specific training requirements of that department.
 Students will receive the same stipend amount per term regardless of whether or not they decide to teach.
 Students are only allowed to hold a GSI position in their fifth year with the approval of the Operating Committee.